Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Army Stats and Trends

-- Army has two wins against the spread in five games this season.
+- Thus far this year Army has two wins against the spread.

-- Army's games this year have gone over the total in three out of five opportunities (60%).
+- Army's games this season have hit the over on three of five set point totals (60%).

 - When Army records more than 20.4 points, it is 2-2 against the spread and 4-0 overall.

-- Army is 2-3 against the spread and 4-1 overall when the team amasses more than 217.8 yards.
+- Army is 2-3 against the spread and 4-1 overall when the team piles up over 217.8 yards.

-- This year the Black Knights have turned the ball over three times, while the Badgers have forced 3 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.